Nycrera/icy-streamer/README.md

 # icy-streamer

-icy-streamer is a nodejs controller for the famous icecast sorce client known as ezstream.
+icy-streamer is a nodejs controller for the famous icecast source client known as ezstream.
 Using icy-streamer you can add new songs to your currently playing stream.
 So you can dynamically change your next music to play.

 Just wrap this around a express REST API and you have a REST API controlled icecast live stream.
-The reason this module created was to be able to create a live internet radio controlled by the LISTENERS !
+The reason this module created was to be able to create a live internet radio controlled by the LISTENERS!

 #### Requirements
   - [Icecast Server](http://icecast.org/)